florino97/githabdownload/README.md

 3. After that, whenever we want to download a file:
 * We edit the `README.md` file.
 * In the **commit message**, we write this:
-`download: direct link of the file`
+: direct link of the file

 4. GitHub itself downloads that file on its servers.
 5. The downloaded file is placed inside the `downloads/` folder in your repository.